nohkwak/klaytn-servicechain-1cn-1pn-1en-1scn-deploy/README.md

 # FAQ

 ## SCN is not working
-IF SCN is not generating blocks properly, Try restarting SCN
+IF SCN is not generating blocks properly, try restarting SCN.

 ```bash
 $ docker-compose restart SCN-0